plane-watch/pw-website/content/behind_the_scenes/index.md

 ### pw-enrichment ###

-**pw-enrichment** consumes decoded ADS-B frames from the [NATS][nats] message queue and adds additional information relating to the plane, route and other items.
+**pw-enrichment**, also known as EC (enrichment centre), consumes decoded ADS-B frames from the [NATS][nats] message queue and adds additional information relating to the aircraft, route and other metadata.
+The EC maintains an internal memory-cache so as to not overwhelm the ATC database, given the message rate can be in the thousands of messages a second.

 ### pw_router ###

-[**pw_router**][pw-pipeline] takes enriched data and reduces it down to significant events.
-Optionally, it will publish messages out to individual tile queues for low and high speed updates.
+[**pw_router**][pw-pipeline] takes enriched data and reduces it down to significant events, thus cutting the message rate significantly.
+The router also publishes two feeds to the NATS bus - a high resolution and a low resolution - these are used in the UI to not overwhelm the browser with messages.

+Router also connects to an instance of [ClickHouse], a highly scalable columnar database designed for storing timeseries data - perfect for ADSB.
+Both high and low resolution feeds are stored to Clickhouse for later analysis and for drawing the historical paths in the UI.

 ### pw_ws_broker ###

-[**pw_ws_broker**][pw-pipeline] provides the aircraft position data to website clients.
-When [pw-ui](#pw-ui) is rendered on the client's browser, the client starts a websocket session and requests which tiles it are interested in (depending on which part of the world they are looking at, and what zoom level).
+[**pw_ws_broker**][pw-pipeline] is a horizontally scalable service that provides a [WebSocket][websocket] interface to connect the public web interface with the backend pipeline.
+When a user loads the public website, a websocket is dialed up to this service to stream ADSB updates from the pipeline directly to the user.

+The broker also provides streaming APIs for querying ATC for more detailed route and airframe information as well as querying ClickHouse for historical track information.

 ### pw-ui ###

-**pw-ui** provides the client HTML, CSS and Javascript for [beta.plane.watch][beta].
+**pw-ui** is a lightweight Ruby on Rails app that serves the HTML/CSS/Javascript for the [beta.plane.watch][beta] frontend.
+[Stimulus] is the Javascript framework we chose as it models functionality through flexible controllers that integrate with HTML, in-line, to bind dynamic behaviour.

+The map view is based on the [OpenLayers] framework which provides a high-performance interface to the HTML Canvas API or WebGL.

 <!-- links -->
+[docker_planewatch]: https://github.com/plane-watch/docker-plane-watch "Docker Plane Watch"
 [beast protocol]: https://github.com/firestuff/adsb-tools/blob/master/protocols/beast.md
 [dump1090]: https://github.com/flightaware/dump1090 "dump1090"
 [mlat]: https://www.icao.int/APAC/Documents/edocs/mlat_concept.pdf "Multilateration (MLAT)"